ondrap/nats-queue/README.md

   for timeouts as in other language API.
 * There is no automatic unsubscribe after certain number of messages as this is easily handled by other means.
-* The functions `unsubscribe` and `publish` will not fail; they may block on the network communication.
+* The functions `unsubscribe` and `publish` will not fail.
+They may take up to 1 second if there is a problem with network connection.
 They will not block and not throw an exception if the client is disconnected from the server.
   (NATS does not guarantee delivery anyway)
 * Clustered NATS is supported.
 NATS servers can be specified by overriding defaultSettings.
   Upon failure, the background thread automatically reconnects to the next available server.
-* The module currently does not try to ping the server to find out if it is alive.
-  It responds to pings sent by the NATS server correctly.
+Rejected connections and unresponsive servers are handled by closing current connection and trying next server (the timeout is 1 second).

 Example use: